 Serrekunda Monkey Park

-Makasutu Culture Forest, Serekunda (north of Brikama). a large eco-tourism project near the beaches popular as a package day trip with game drive, boat ride, & performances by locals.
+Makasutu Culture Forest, Serekunda (north of Brikama). a large eco-tourism project near the beaches popular as a package day trip with a game drive, boat ride, & performances by locals.
 A 1000-ha reserve of mangroves, palm groves and savannahs with baboons, monkeys, birds and monitor lizards.
 About 45 min from Banjul – a D1300 taxi ride, and the driver will wait for you.

 ON Sukata Nema Guest House.
 Sukata Nema is a huge residential area of sandy lanes, many unfinished houses and a few lovely mansions.
 The location from Booking.com was at least 2 km out.
-I finally took a taxi who went the wrong way so many times we must have drove 4 times the necessary distance.
+I finally took a taxi that went the wrong way so many times we must have driven 4 times the necessary distance.
 He then had to ask directions at least 4 times to find it.
 It is truly in the middle of nowhere and is several blocks walk along the sandy lanes from the nearest road.
 I dealt with two brothers an unpleasant “caretaker”.
 They had no record of the booking and said 50€ for 2 nights was not enough.
 There was no wifi and they offered to put 1 mB of data on a portable modem for 1800 GD (about $27) which was ridiculous.
 There was also no breakfast (both wifi and BF were advertised) and one gave me back 200 GD.

 It is a lovely house with 4 bedrooms, a king-size bed, a hot water heater, good AC, a well-equipped kitchen, marble and nice furniture.
 The power went out in the middle of my first night.
 I thought it was a black-out but it was still out when I returned from Banjul.
 I had used up all my power that was metered and needed to pay 300 GD for more.
-As I was only going to sleep, I declined but it suddenly appeared at about 10pm.
+As I was only going to sleep, I declined but it suddenly appeared at about 10 pm.
 If it hadn’t I would have left with all the keys after locking the place up.

 As I had no data, I used the nearest marked house, Aunt Rohney’s House as the closest place to navigate to.